The Best Hikes in New Hampshire For Views Anyone Can Enjoy

 Hike Your Way Through the “Granite State”

-As the pivot point between rolling green hills to the west (Vermont has some of the best mountain biking around), the urban centers of Massachusetts, and the rustic life of Maine, the state sits as the outdoors center of New England.
+As the pivot point between rolling green hills to the west (where Vermont has some of the best mountain biking around), the urban centers of Massachusetts, and the rustic life of Maine, NH sits as the outdoors center of New England.
 And thanks to more than 4,000 miles of trail, it’s the main draw for hiking in the Northeast too.

 In the south, there’s Mount Monadnock, which is said to be the second most-hiked mountain in the world, behind only Mount Fuji in Japan.
 Then there’s the Cohos Trail in the north, a remote 170-mile route that finishes at the Canadian border.
 In-between you’ll find hikes to waterfalls and lakes, treks across exposed ridgelines with some of the highest recorded winds on the planet, and jaunts to haunted landscapes (allegedly) and historic sites.